claws-lab/finest-recsys/README.md

 Demo
 ---------------
-To run the demo, please follow the following procedure. **FINEST** demo will be executed with the Reddit dataset.
+To run the demo, please follow the following procedure. **FINEST** demo will be executed with the LastFM dataset.

 	1. Check permissions of files (if not, use the command "chmod 777 *")
 	2. Execute "sh demo.sh"
-	3. Check "FINEST_BERT4Rec_Foursquare" for the demo result of FINEST on BERT4Rec and Foursquare dataset
+	3. Check "FINEST_LRURec_LastFM" for the demo result of FINEST on LRURec and LastFM dataset

 Abstract
 ---------------